 This would be the order in which we would recommend you store your backups if you are constrained to keep the data inside your organization.

 In the fortunate event that your organization will trust other storage services with their data, then you are lucky as there are many options from which you can choose.

-The next list of online services are the one that we consider are the best place to backup your data.
+The next list of online services is the one that we consider to be the best place to backup your data.
 Choosing one of the services listed below will require you to analyze what are your requirements in terms of space and cost.

-We will start off with Dropbox, one of the web’s most populare online file storage solutions.
+We will start off with Dropbox, one of the web’s most popular online file storage solutions.

 As soon as your files are in the Dropbox folder, the service will synchronize the files between the PC and all other devices you have enabled from your Dropbox account, including mobile devices such as phones or tablets.

-It is quick and light and when running in the background you won’t even notice its presence.
+It is quick and lights and when running in the background you won’t even notice its presence.
 If you are interested, check out their service by clicking the Dropbox icon above.